Saleoid vs HubSpot CRM

 1. Rapid cost increases as you scale

 What small businesses experience with HubSpot: You start with the basics.
-Then you need automation.
-Then reporting.
-Then more seats.
-Then marketing contact tiers rise.
+Then you need automation, reporting, more seats – then your marketing contact tiers rise.
 And suddenly, the monthly spend doesn’t feel like “small business” anymore.
 How Saleoid tries to solve it: Saleoid’s model is “build your own CRM” with a low starting plan, adding apps/modules as needed.

 2. Paying for bundles you don’t use